|

 7-6-0-0 almost nil!

-Bridge hands (remember, we avoid preempting two- suited 6-5
+of total Bridge hands (remember, we avoid preempting two-

-hands).
-No wonder 2 level preempts with a six card suit are
+suited 6-5 hands).
+No wonder 2 level preempts with a six

-so popular!
-Assuming you will not have opening points about
+card suit are so popular!
+Assuming you will not have opening

-half the time yet hold decent honors in your long suit, you
+points about half the time yet hold decent honors in your

-many universal agreements by Bridge players - yes, we are
+there are not many universal agreements by Bridge players -

-such a fickle group.
-Here's some friendly advice when
+yes, we are such a fickle group.
+Here's some friendly advice

 As previously discussed: